krigjo25/C/Introduction to C/Credit/README.md

 ## About Credit

 Implements a CS program to check credit cards.
-Created as a project for CS50's Challenge | Optionally.
+Originally this project was created as an assignment at xCS50 | Optionally.

 In the project the Luhn Algorithm was choosed as its a known modulo algorithm to handle Credit cards.